GCGImdea/Coronasurveys-web/data/README.md

 Source of data on confirmed cases and deaths: [European Centre for Disease Prevention and Control.](https://www.ecdc.europa.eu/en/covid-19-pandemic)

+(1) CoronaSurveys estimates using the cCFR-based technique described in Section 3.1 of [CoronaSurveys: Using Surveys with Indirect Reporting to Estimate the Incidence and Evolution of Epidemics.](https://arxiv.org/abs/2005.12783).
-(1) Hiroshi Nishiura et al. Early Epidemiological Assessment of the Virulence of Emerging Infectious Diseases: A Case Study of an Influenza Pandemic.
+Based on Hiroshi Nishiura et al. Early Epidemiological Assessment of the Virulence of Emerging Infectious Diseases: A Case Study of an Influenza Pandemic.
 Plos One.
-August 31, 2009. <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006852>
+August 31, 2009. <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006852>.

-(2) Amy Maxmen.
-How much is coronavirus spreading under the radar?
-Nature News Explainer, March 13th, 2020. <https://www.nature.com/articles/d41586-020-00760-8>

-(3) CoronaSurveys estimates of cases with symptoms with 95% confidence.
-Corresponds to the latest date with sufficient cumulative number of survey responses (see the plots above).
+(2) CoronaSurveys estimates using the **Country based approach** (using 30 responses) described in Section 2.2 of [CoronaSurveys: Using Surveys with Indirect Reporting to Estimate the Incidence and Evolution of Epidemics.](https://arxiv.org/abs/2005.12783).
+(CI-L, CI-H) is the 95% confidence interval computed as described there.
+Corresponds to the latest date with sufficient cumulative number of survey responses.
 The label "undefined" is used when there are not enough survey responses to compute estimates.

-[CoronaSurveys: Using Surveys with Indirect Reporting to Estimate the Incidence and Evolution of Epidemics.](https://arxiv.org/abs/2005.12783)
+(3) CoronaSurveys estimates using the **Region based approach** (using 300 responses) described in Section 2.2 of [CoronaSurveys: Using Surveys with Indirect Reporting to Estimate the Incidence and Evolution of Epidemics.](https://arxiv.org/abs/2005.12783).
+(CI-L, CI-H) is the 95% confidence interval computed as described there.
+Corresponds to the latest date with sufficient cumulative number of survey responses.
+The label "undefined" is used when there are not enough survey responses to compute estimates.